Insurance: Claims

 Claims and loss handling is the materialized utility of insurance; it is the actual "product" paid for.
 Claims may be filed by insureds directly with the insurer or through brokers or agents.
 The insurer may require that the claim be filed on its own proprietary forms, or may accept claims on a standard industry form, such as those produced by ACORD.

-Insurance-company claims departments employ a large number of claims adjusters, supported by a staff of records-management and data-entry clerks.
+Insurance company claims departments employ a large number of claims adjusters, supported by a staff of records management and data entry clerks.
 Incoming claims are classified based on severity and are assigned to adjusters, whose settlement authority varies with their knowledge and experience.
 An adjuster undertakes an investigation of each claim, usually in close cooperation with the insured, determines if coverage is available under the terms of the insurance contract (and if so, the reasonable monetary value of the claim), and authorizes payment.

 Policyholders may hire their own public adjusters to negotiate settlements with the insurance company on their behalf.
-For policies that are complicated, where claims may be complex, the insured may take out a separate insurance-policy add-on, called loss-recovery insurance, which covers the cost of a public adjuster in the case of a claim.
+For policies that are complicated, where claims may be complex, the insured may take out a separate insurance policy add-on, called loss recovery insurance, which covers the cost of a public adjuster in the case of a claim.

-Adjusting liability-insurance claims is particularly difficult because they involve a third party, the plaintiff, who is under no contractual obligation to cooperate with the insurer and may in fact regard the insurer as a deep pocket.
-The adjuster must obtain legal counsel for the insured—either inside ("house") counsel or outside ("panel") counsel, monitor litigation that may take years to complete, and appear in person or over the telephone with settlement authority at a mandatory settlement-conference when requested by a judge.
+Adjusting liability insurance claims is particularly difficult because they involve a third party, the plaintiff, who is under no contractual obligation to cooperate with the insurer and may in fact regard the insurer as a deep pocket.
+The adjuster must obtain legal counsel for the insured—either inside ("house") counsel or outside ("panel") counsel, monitor litigation that may take years to complete, and appear in person or over the telephone with settlement authority at a mandatory settlement conference when requested by a judge.

-If a claims adjuster suspects under-insurance, the condition of average may come into play to limit the insurance company's exposure.
+If a claims adjuster suspects underinsurance, the condition of average may come into play to limit the insurance company's exposure.

 In managing the claims-handling function, insurers seek to balance the elements of customer satisfaction, administrative handling expenses, and claims overpayment leakages.
 In addition to this balancing act, fraudulent insurance practices are a major business risk that insurers must manage and overcome.
 Disputes between insurers and insureds over the validity of claims or claims-handling practices occasionally escalate into litigation (see insurance bad faith).